You may find the need to manually make the Printer Online, if the printer has gone offline and not responding to Print commands from your computer.

-In general, printers usually go offline due to paper getting stuck or jammed in the printer, the printer running out of paper and also due to the printer being unable to process the print job.
+In general, printers usually go offline due to the paper getting stuck or jammed in the printer, Printer running out of paper and also due to the printer being unable to process the print job.

 Make Printer Online in Windows 11/10